 Substrate and Humidity

 There are a few different substrate options you can use for False Water Cobras, but ideally you will want your substrate to have enough absorption for their messy excrement, and be fine enough that it will not cause problems if ingested.
-We prefer to use the SoPhresh brand of paper pellet substrate since it has great absorption properties and is easy to clean up.
-However, since this substrate does not hold humidity too well, an appropriately sized humid hide should be used in combination.
+We prefer to use the SoPhresh brand of paper pellets or SaniChips as substrate since they have great absorption properties and are easy to clean up.
+However, since these substrates do not hold humidity too well, an appropriately sized humid hide should be used in combination.
 False Water Cobras are neotropical, thus humidity of around 70-75% is ideal.

 There are a variety of ways to provide heat for False Water Cobras.
 You can use a UTH (under-tank heater), heat tape, CHE (ceramic heat emitter), or ambient heat.
 For additional enrichment, you can even provide full spectrum UVA + UVB during the early afternoon hours to allow them to bask as they enjoy doing in the wild.